Identification

 Return type:

-figaroh.identification.identification_tools.unified_to_legacy_identif_config(robot, unified_identif_config) dict[source]
+figaroh.identification.config.unified_to_legacy_identif_config(robot, unified_identif_config) dict[source]

 Convert unified identification format to legacy identif_config format.